 The NSW Jewish Board of Deputies (JBoD) is the voice of the Jewish community of NSW.
 It leads, speaks and advocates on behalf of the NSW Jewish community to government, its agencies, the media and other ethnic, religious and cultural organisations.
-Established in 1945, the JBoD has served the Jewish community for 75 years and currently has over 55 communal organisations affiliated to it.
+Established in 1945, the JBoD has served the Jewish community for 75 years and currently has 55 communal organisations affiliated to it.

 Learn more: www.nswjbd.org